 She took time out of her busy schedule while in Ottawa to meet with Leanne, and was pleased to accept Leanne's mats on behalf of KEHPCA for distribution to palliative patients served by her organization.
 She noted that these patients are often thin and frail, and rest on reeds on the floor or on the bare ground.
-Leanne was overjoyed to hear that her mats would get palliative patients off the floor and provide comfort.
+Leanne was overjoyed to hear that her mats would get palliative patients off the floor and provide comfort mats when he went for day care at the hospice.
+Fred Ikutwa (pictured on our front cover) is a 42 year old father of four who has Kaposi Sarcoma and HIV.
+He lives with his family in the Kibera slums of Nairobi.